bigjosh/BlueLEDBoard/README.md

 ##Greyscale

-This branch adds experiemental greyscale support.
+This branch adds experiemental greyscale support for 4 colors.
 It looks like this...

 ![Alt text](/images/greyscale.jpg?raw=true)